This screening took place on October 13, 2020 at 7 pm ET. Watch the archived panel discussion.

-Join WSKG and Science Pub as we celebrate the upcoming three-part series The Age of Nature with a virtual screening and panel discussion focused on nature and conservation.
+WSKG and Science Pub celebrated the three-part series The Age of Nature with a virtual screening and panel discussion focused on nature and conservation.
 Our panel will take a look at nature and the outdoors while examining how we balance human growth and conservation.

 Each episode will focus on three stories that take us beyond the traditional natural history series to answer three questions: